jetbrains-academy/kotlin-onboarding-introduction/Hangman/getRoundResultsFunction/task.md

-It's the last step before implementing the main function for the game!
+This is the final step before implementing the main function for the game!
 Let's go!

 ### Task

-Implement the `getRoundResults` function, which accepts a string `secret` - the secret of the current of the game, a char `guess` - a current guess from the user, and a string `currentUserWord` - a current state of the game, e.g. `_ _ _ K`.
+Implement the `getRoundResults` function, which accepts a string `secret` - the secret of the current round of the game, a char `guess` - the current guess from the user, and a string `currentUserWord` - the current state of the game, e.g., `_ _ _ K`.
-This function should check if the user guessed a char.
+This function should check if the user correctly guessed a char.

 <div class="hint" title="Click me to see the new signature of the safeUserInput function">